SushanKapali/BCA-Third-Semester-OOPJAVA/README.md

 # BCA-Third-Semester-OOPJAVA
-This Is Thw Assignment Chapter 2 & Chapter 3
+This Is The Assignment Chapter 2 & Chapter 3